Martin1887/dotfiles/stow/nvim/.config/nvim/README.md

 (with markdown-preview disabled) and tex extras.
 - DAP, DAPUI and nvim-dap-virtual-text with mappings (DAP core extra).
 - vimtex and texlab (with cktex enabled on save) for LaTeX.
-- ltex-ls for text, Markdown and LaTeX files.
+- ltex-ls-plus for text, Markdown and LaTeX files.
 - codespell configured for diagnostics in nvim-lint (`codespell` must be installed in the system and accessible in the PATH).
 - `nvim-scissors` configured for nvim-snippets with `<space>cpa` and